 Caring Breaks provides respite breaks for carers of adults with learning disability.

 It offers a short break service of 4 hours a week respite and weekend breaks.

 Their community respite workers take the clients out weekly to give the families a complete break.

-The weekend breaks take place at Cushendall, Castlerock and Enniskillen.
+It runs weekend breaks to give family carers a longer break.
 Clients have the opportunity to take participate in activities such as canoeing, archery, abseiling and sightseeing.